Dee Ford: 2017 season

 On May 1, 2017, the Chiefs exercised the fifth-year option on Ford's rookie contract that pays him $8.71 million in 2018.

-Ford was set to begin his fourth season as the backup left outside linebacker to Tamba Hali, until Hali was placed on the Physically Unable to Perform list with an unspecified injury and was set to miss the first six games.
+Ford was set to begin his fourth season as the backup left outside linebacker to Hali, until Hali was placed on the physically unable to perform list with an unspecified injury and was set to miss the first six games.

-Ford started in the season-opener against the New England Patriots and made four solo tackles in the 42-27 road victory.
-The following week, he earned two solo tackles and sacked quarterback Carson Wentz in a 27-20 victory over the Philadelphia Eagles.
-Ford was unable to play in Weeks 4-5 after sustaining a back injury.
-On October 15, 2017, he collected four combined tackles and a sack on Ben Roethlisberger, as the Chiefs were defeated by the Pittsburgh Steelers by a score 13-19.
+Ford started in the season-opener against the New England Patriots and made four solo tackles in the 42–27 road victory.
+The following week, he earned two solo tackles and sacked quarterback Carson Wentz in a 27–20 victory over the Philadelphia Eagles.
+Ford was unable to play in Weeks 4–5 after sustaining a back injury.
+On October 15, 2017, he collected four combined tackles and a sack on Ben Roethlisberger, as the Chiefs were defeated by the Pittsburgh Steelers by a score 13–19.
 Ford was placed on injured reserve on December 7, 2017.

 2018 season

-During Week 8, Ford sacked Case Keenum thrice in a 30-23 win over the Denver Broncos, earning him AFC Defensive Player of the Week.
-Overall for the month of October, Ford recorded 13 tackles, four sacks, and three forced fumbles, earning himself AFC Defensive Player of the Month.
+During Week 8, Ford sacked Case Keenum thrice in a 30–23 win over the Denver Broncos, earning him AFC Defensive Player of the Week.
+Overall for the month of October, Ford recorded 13 tackles, four sacks, and three forced fumbles, earning himself American Football Conference (AFC) Defensive Player of the Month.